SushilSinghJadoun/java-practice/README.md

 # java-practice
-programs of java owned by Manish Bhatia
+programs of java owned and Written by
-Written by Sushil Singh
+Manish Bhatia and Sushil Singh